scalikejdbc/scalikejdbc.github.io/source/documentation/auto-session.html.md

     .map(rs => Member(rs)).single.apply()
 ```

-This one works as expected.
+With the change, the following code works as you expect.

 ```scala
 DB localTx { implicit session =>